DFE-Digital/sts-plan-technology-for-your-school/docs/Contentful-Caching-Process.md

 ## Caching

-- Caching is handled by the open-source [EFCoreSecondLevelCacheInterceptor](https://github.com/VahidN/EFCoreSecondLevelCacheInterceptor) C# package.
+- Caching is handled by an in memory cache defined in the QueryableExtensions class in [Dfe.PlanTech.Application](/src/Dfe.PlanTech.Application/Extensions/QueryableExtensions.cs).
-- It is enabled only in the [web project](./src/Dfe.PlanTech.Web), and is enabled in the services configuration in [ProgramExtensions.cs](./src/Dfe.PlanTech.Web/ProgramExtensions.cs).
-We currently have no functionality setup to amend the configuration (e.g. caching length) via any sort of environment variables, but this should be added when possible.
+- It does not have any form of cache invalidation as it is only intended for use with the `CmsDbContext` and not any of the `dbo` tables which will be frequently updated.
+See [Conventions](/docs/Conventions.md) for more information.
 - The Cache can be invalidated by an API key protected endpoint in the website.
 This is called by the azure function whenever content is updated in the database.
 The API key is stored in the key vault and referenced by an environment variable for the function.